claireevan/claireevan/README.md

 ### Hello!
-welcome to the garbage vortex
+welcome to my github!

+she/her
 <!--
 **claireevan/claireevan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.